-KPPS welcomes and encourages parents/guardians to visit their children's school and observe their children in the classroom.
+KPPS welcomes parents/guardians to visit their children's school and observe their children in the classroom.
 To visit, parents/guardians/other visitors need to:

+- 1. Make an appointment with the school for a day to visit;

-- check in with the school's front desk to register before proceeding to the classroom; - show the front desk staff a photo ID; - receive a school visitor badge; and - be escorted to the classroom by a school employee.
+- 2. On the day of the appointment;

+- 3. Show the front desk staff a photo ID;

+- 4. Receive a school visitor badge; and

+- 5. Be escorted by a school employee while in the building.

 Please note that some days are not appropriate for visits (e.g., testing days).
 For this reason, KPPS reserves the right to deny and/or set a timeline for visit requests.
-Given this, we highly suggest you call or email the school ahead of time so that we are aware the visit and let you know the availability of staff.
+Given this, we require you to make an appointment prior to a classroom visit.
+You can call or email the school ahead of time so that we are aware the visit and let you know the availability of staff.
 Additionally, for the safety of our students and staff we do not allow unescorted adults in the building.
-NOTE, during COVID, appointments are required for in person meetings.